Habash al-Hasib

-Ahmad ibn 'Abdallah Habash Hasib Marwazi (766d. after 869 in Samarra, modern Iraq) was a north-eastern Iranian astronomer, geographer, and mathematician from Merv in Khorasan, who was the first to describe the trigonometric ratios sine, cosine, tangent, and cotangent.
+Ahmad ibn 'Abdallah al-Marwazi, known as Habash al-Hasib (حبش الحاسب, died c.
+869) was a Persian astronomer, geographer, and mathematician from Merv in Khorasan, who discovered the trigonometric ratios tangent, and cotangent.
+Al-Biruni who cited Habash in his work, expanded his astronomical tables.

-Habash flourished in Baghdad, and died a centenarian some time after 869.
+Habash al-Hasib flourished in Baghdad, and died a centenarian some time between 864 and 874 possibly in Abbasid Samarra.
+The title "Habash" (Abbyssian) may refer to dark skin color.
 He worked under two Abbasid caliphs, al-Ma'mun and al-Mu'tasim.